PrimosTI/softhsm2/README.md

 Sometimes may be useful to share the token remotely.
 For example, to use it in another container, or to use it in a different host.
 This can be done exposing the token via a [Unix Domain Socket] by running `p11-kit server` command on the `ghcr.io/primosti/softhsm2` container.
-Then, the token can be accessed by using the PKCS #11 module `p11-kit-client.so` to connect to this socket on client side.
+Then, the token can be accessed by using the PKCS #11 module `p11-kit-client.so` to connect to this socket on the client side.

 ## Security considerations